-Waight, who was previously MD of NEC Group until he was made redundant in March following a restructure of the business, will take up the role in April next year and will be responsible for both the existing conference and exhibition centre and the new purpose-built home.
+Waight, who was previously MD of NEC Group, will take up the role in April next year and will be responsible for both the existing conference and exhibition centre and the new purpose-built home.

 As Chief Executive of The Convention Centre Dublin, Waight was responsible for overseeing the design, build and operation of the £185 million venue.
 Under Nick’s tutelage the Dublin venue won 33 industry awards since opening in 2010, in addition to being voted one of the World’s Top Four Convention Centres.

 More recently Nick has led the ICC team in delivering The Vox, a new £10 million conference space as part of Resorts World Birmingham.

 John Sharkey, SMG Executive Vice President of European Operations, said: “SMG’s expertise in driving multi-purpose exhibition, conference and entertainment content is second to none and I’m delighted to welcome Nick to the team.
 Nick brings with him a wealth of skills and experience in both operational and commercial management which are the perfect fit for both the existing and new AECC.”

 Nick Waight added: “I am thrilled to be joining SMG Europe at this exciting time in its development.
 I am very grateful to John Sharkey for giving me this opportunity and look forward to taking up the new role in April, when it will be a privilege to lead the team at the AECC both at the existing venue and transitioning into the fantastic new facility in 2019. ”

 Earlier this year Aberdeen City Council appointed SMG Europe to manage the existing AECC ahead of its move to a new site near Aberdeen International Airport.